IBM/MFP-JSONStore-OfflineSync/DETAILED.md

 </code></pre>

 ## Step 3.
-Make Home page and Detail page work in offline mode
+Make Home page and Detail page work in offline mode (downstream sync)

+### 3.1 Deploy MFP adapter that synchronizes data between Cloudant and JSONStore

-### 3.1 Use JSONStore for offline storage and syncing of data from Cloudant
+### 3.2 Use JSONStore for offline storage and syncing of data from Cloudant

 Update `IonicMobileApp/src/providers/json-store-handler/json-store-handler.ts` as below: